alchemy-fr/Phraseanet-Docs/en/User/Guide/Push.rst

     The users listed in the recipient area can be gathered and saved in the sending list.

-    To save a sending list, fill in the fields of the form located on the left of the recipient area then save by clicking on the icon :
+    To save a sending list, fill in the form located on the left of the recipient area then save by clicking on the icon:

     .. image:: ../../images/Push-icone-disquette.jpg
         :align: center

-    The created list is then displayed in the sending lists area.

 .. seealso::

-    Refer to the functionalities of the :ref:`list manager<Push-Manager>`.
+    Refer to the functionalities of the :ref:`list manager<List-Manager>`.

 .. warning::

-    To be able to create users from Pushes and Validations, the user must have the required users management rights.
+    To be able to create users from Pushes and Feedbacks, the **Users management rights** is required.

-To grant some specific rights on high definition downloads,(or *Grant rights*) on the documents pushed to users of the sending list, two methods are available:
+To allow recipients to download original documents, two methods are available:

-* Select one or several users in the recipient area, then click on the *HD download* button located on the left of the sending users list.
+* Select one or several users in the recipient area, then click on the *Download document* button located on the left of the recipients list.

 **Or**,

-* Click on the icon located on the representative sticker of each recipient to grant the right for a high definition download.
+* Click on the icon located on each recipient label for grant them their download rights.

 .. image:: ../../images/Push-download-badge.jpg
     :align: center

-* Click on the *Send* button to validate and to transmit the Push.
+* Click on the *Send* button to validate and transmit the Push.

-A form is available to give a name, a description to the sending and to request, if needed, an acknowledgement receipt of the email if this function is supported by the recipients mail boxes.
+The following form is aimed to give a name and a description to the push.
+Those informations will part of the email notification addressed to recipients.
+If needed, an acknowledgement receipt of the email if this function is supported by the recipients mail boxes.

 The Validation